 Our Washington DC Correspondent David Dissanayake writes;

-David Dissanayake is Washington DC correspond for Bleeding Cool.
+David Dissanayake is Washington DC correspondent for Bleeding Cool.
 Give him a shout @dwdissanayake on twitter.